yamoca/rust-flashcards/README.md

 in terms of english translation, just have them in a database that looks similar to the latin one then have a main words table which links foriegn key of latin to foreign key of english

+## 2/3
+todo convert lots of .sqlite dbs into one db with diff table names need to add principle parts somewhere and lemmatize how to deal with deponents and words with only 3 supplied principle parts

 https://mk270.github.io/whitakers-words/